 Photo 5: A shelled apartment block in Bihać, 1992

 Yugoslav Wars to Present-Day

-After its completion, this was an extremely popular memorial complex, which was enthusiastically visited by many locals, students and tourists every year.
+After its completion, this was a popular memorial complex, which was enthusiastically visited by many locals, students and tourists every year.
 However, after the fall of Yugoslavia, the site immediately began to fall into neglect, not only being subject to vandalism, but also Yugoslav War destruction from the battles and shellings which occurred throughout the Siege of Bihać (1992-1995) (Photo 5), during which an estimated 5,000 people were killed.
 Today, the spomenik complex at Garavice lays in poor condition, with many elements vandalized and in a state of neglect.
 While some modest remembrance ceremonies are still held here occasionally, the site sits mostly un-utilized, playing host mostly to the grazing sheep who flock across the hillsides.
-In recent years however, some talk has manifested about restoring the complex, yet, as of 2017, work towards this end is yet to be realized.
+In recent years, however, some talk has manifested about restoring the complex, yet, as of 2017, work towards this end is yet to be realized.

 Plaques, Engravings and Graffiti: